-- You have had type 1 or type 2 diabetes for at least 10 years.
+- History of type 1 or type 2 diabetes for at least 5 years

-- You have eye, nerve, or kidney problems due to diabetes.
+- Eye, nerve, or kidney problems due to diabetes

 What are the signs and symptoms of diabetic gastroparesis?

-Your symptoms may be made worse if you take certain medicines, drink alcohol, or smoke cigarettes.
+Your symptoms may be worse if you drink alcohol or smoke.
+You may have any of the following: